Eco Friendly Plants Don’t Have to be Drab

-The pumpkin monkey flower not only has an awesome name, it is a beautiful orange and red flower that does exceptionally well in low water conditions.
+First of all, the pumpkin monkey flower not only has an awesome name, it is a beautiful orange and red flower that does exceptionally well in low water conditions.
 This sub-shrub grows to 2′ tall with dark green foliage that sets off the large flowers which have a reddish-orange floral tube and bright orange lobes.
-Flowering peaks in spring but there are often some flowers on this plant nearly year-round.
-(Learn more about the Pumpkin Monkey Flower )
+Also, flowering peaks in spring but there are often some flowers on this plant nearly year-round.
+(Learn more about this eco-friendly plants, the Pumpkin Monkey Flower )

 3.)
 Our Lord’s Candle

 Okay, so granted this is a shrub type plant, but it is eye catching, and the blueish tones in the foliage make set it apart from other, similar plants.
 Stemless, it produces dense clusters of rigid, gray-green lvs 12-18″ long.
 Its drooping, bell-shaped flowers appear on large, branched spikes 3-6′.
 Plants die after blooming, much like agaves, but only individual rosettes will die off, others in in clump will continue to live & eventually bloom.
 Overall plant grows 3’X6′ (Learn more about Our Lord’s Candle )

 4.)
 Hummingbird Sage